-(1) MANDATORY PROVISIONS.-The bylaws or other cooperative documents shall provide for the following, and if they do not, they shall be deemed to include the following:

-(a) Administration.-

-1. The form of administration of the association shall be described, indicating the titles of the officers and board of administration and specifying the powers, duties, manner of selection and removal, and compensation, if any, of officers and board members.
+- (1) MANDATORY PROVISIONS.-The bylaws or other cooperative documents shall provide for the following, and if they do not, they shall be deemed to include the following: - (a) Administration.- - 1.
+The form of administration of the association shall be described, indicating the titles of the officers and board of administration and specifying the powers, duties, manner of selection and removal, and compensation, if any, of officers and board members.
 In the absence of such a provision, the board of administration shall be composed of five members, unless the cooperative has five or fewer units.
 The board shall consist of not fewer than three members in cooperatives with five or fewer units that are not-for-profit corporations.
 In a residential cooperative association of more than 10 units, co-owners of a unit may not serve as members of the board of directors at the same time unless the co-owners own more than one unit or unless there are not enough eligible candidates to fill the vacancies on the board at the time of the vacancy.
-In the absence of provisions to the contrary, the board of administration shall have a president, a secretary, and a treasurer, who shall perform the duties of those offices customarily performed by officers and grant them those duties it deems appropriate.
+In the absence of provisions to the contrary, the board of administration shall have a president, a secretary, and a treasurer, who shall perform the duties of those offices customarily performed by officers of corporations.
+Unless prohibited in the bylaws, the board of administration may appoint other officers and grant them those duties it deems appropriate.
 Unless otherwise provided in the bylaws, the officers shall serve without compensation and at the pleasure of the board.
 Unless otherwise provided in the bylaws, the members of the board shall serve without compensation.